-- It takes the UI exactly one minute to verify card information (assume all cards entered into the system are verifiable): - Once the card is verified, the user has five minutes to enter the withdraw amount.
-If the amount is not entered
+• It takes the UI exactly one minute to verify card information (assume all cards entered into the system are verifiable);

-- within five minutes, the UI sends out an error message and the ATM machine goes back to Idle; - The CD handles the dispense action in exactly one minute, and then dispenses the requested amount.
+- Once the card is verified, the user has five minutes to enter the withdraw amount.
+If the amount is not entered within five minutes, the UI sends out an error message and the ATM machine goes back to Idle; - The CD handles the dispense action in exactly one minute, and then dispenses the requested amount (assume there is no limit on withdrawal amount).